AgentTroll/blog/2019-07-28-lets-talk-privacy.md

 [protect your privacy](https://blog.mozilla.org/firefox/firefox-data-privacy-promise/)
 make
 [mistakes](https://www.reddit.com/r/firefox/comments/anxfz8/firefox_is_spyware_extension_recommendation/eg1hekf/)
 as well.
-(See the comments, the post is entirely outrage bait and tinfoil hattery).
+(See the comments, the main post is entirely outrage bait and spreading FUD).

 The simple fact is, I personally don't see why companies should have access to data that they don't need.
 I don't